buildonomy/animistic-agency/40_design/the_sanghas.md

 # Survey of the Sanghas

-Like a good engineer I end this essay abruptly and awkwardly with a list.
-My intention is to list contemporary thinkers, communities, and memes that I identifies as each challenging assumptions on the separation of objective and subjective reality.
+The intention of this list is to identify thinkers, communities, and memes that each challenge typical assumptions on the separation of objective and subjective reality.
 Each of these groups has insights that deserve to be shared with one another.
+Each is a potential community that would welcome a tool like what Buildonomy intends to become in order to better express themselves and better exploit their niche in the world.

 I hope to write about and explore each one on its own terms in later essays, relating their lessons back to the field of systems engineering.
 For now, I must be content with simply acknowledging each one, promising to turn each touch point into a full fledged dialogue at a later time.

 1. **The News Landscape**: Notionally objective presentations of current events are being increasingly replaced by opinion writers and organizations with a specific political